syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 While developing the library, I attempted to make it as flexible as possible.
 Developers should not monkey-patch anything to achieve desired functionality.

-The Library uses one simple, but powerful concept - administrative pieces are built as classes with view methods.
+The library uses one simple, but powerful concept - administrative pieces are built as classes with view methods.

 Below is an absolutely valid administrative piece::